Which limited company expenses can you claim for?

 Company expenses – in a nutshell

-Any allowed expenses will reduce your company’s profits, and therefore the amount of Corporation Tax the company has to pay when your accountant submits your annual company tax return.
+Allowable expenses reduce your company’s profits, and therefore the amount of Corporation Tax the company pays.

 Typical limited company expenses

-Here are some of the most common limited company expenses, with links to further sources where relevant.
+Here are some of the most common limited company expenses, with links to further sources of information.

 Accommodation

-If you need to stay away from your permanent residence, whilst on business, reasonable accommodation costs are allowable.
+If you need to stay away from your permanent residence, while on business, reasonable accommodation costs are allowable.

 Advertising, Marketing, PR